Gore Brothers Featured on Hoarding: Buried Alive

 This is your chance to own a home built with true craftsmanship, which has become a hallmark of the Gore Brothers' homes.
 In honour of the Gore Brothers' Canada Lands Company has designed and erected a legacy panel commerating the dedication and contribution to Garrison Crossing by the Gore Brothers.
 The legacy panel for the Gore Brother's can be viewed at the corner of Nicomen Crescent and Chehalis Drive.

-Located in River's Edge and surrounded by large mature trees, parks and trails, sits The Current, a beautiful 49 unit townhouse site.
+River's Edge is surrounded by large mature trees, parks and trails.
 The beautifully finished homes by the Gore Brothers feature spacious porches and tree-lined lanes, while encouraging the look and feel of a quaint pedestrian community.

 Exceptional care and detail has been put into these homes and the unique neighbourhood, ensuring that the Gore Brothers Homes development becomes a very desirable and exciting place to live for years to come.